 Daniel J. Campbell, PhD

-Director, Center for Fundamental Immunology; Member
+Director, Center for Fundamental Immunology; Member; Principal Investigator, Campbell Lab

 Dr. Campbell graduated with honors from the University of Michigan in 1993, and received his PhD in Molecular and Cell Biology from the University of California, Berkeley in 1998.
 Following a postdoctoral fellowship at Stanford University, Dr. Campbell joined the faculty of the Benaroya Research Institute as an Assistant Member in 2003.
 He is currently Director of the Center for Fundamental Immunology and a Member at BRI.
 He is also an Affiliate Professor in the Department of Immunology at the University of Washington School of Medicine.